jonkalev/oldblog/_posts/2019-09-24-endofsummer.md

 What is this, why is it here, was it something else before, what does it mean to this place now ?

-I have not written or photographed anything in many months except a few photos of my woman; I was caught up in caring for two elderly parents and trying to keep a job I have in Colorado.
+I have not written or photographed much in many months except a few photos of my woman; I was caught up in caring for two elderly parents and trying to keep a job I have in Colorado.
 My mother the victim of a stroke and father fighting a losing battle against leukemia.
 South Alabama is a rough place to visit.
 In my case I have severe asthma and that climate is deadly, so it became time for me to be back home in the mountains for a while and have a break from what can never be fixed.
 Now I am going back to fix the unfixable.